 docker run -p 3000:3000 -t myopennmshelmimage

-The plugin directory location is changed from
+The Grafana plugin directory location is changed from

 docker build -t mycustomforkbranch \ --build-arg OPENNMS_HELM_GIT_URL=https://github.com/OpenNMS/opennms-helm.git \ --build-arg OPENNMS_HELM_GIT_BRANCH_REF=myBranch

-Modify the build arguments in the
+You can modify the build arguments in

-If you want to rebuild the image run
+If you want to rebuild the image, run

 docker-compose build --no-cache.